Gabrielmtn/front-end-sandbox/README.md

 - `app.scss`
 - `app.module.js`

-Below this level you will find various folders that arrange the application's functionality into logical modules.
+Below this level you will find several directories that arrange the application's functionality into logical modules.

 - `framework:` Container for reusable services such as logging, exception handling, routing, security, local storage etc. These services are expected to work out-of-the-box without any changes for most applications.
 The template provides sample implementations for the first three.
 (This folder is called `blocks` in the gulp-patterns project.)